 Mid 18th century English mahogany secretaire bookcase/ china cabinet.
 Circa 1760.

-The bold detachable arched pediment carved with ‘Gothic’ open fretwork, spiral rosettes and a dentil cornice.
+The bold detachable swan neck pediment carved with ‘Gothic’ open fretwork, spiral rosettes and a dentil cornice.

 The pediment is centred by a small platform below which is a fluted panel.
 The bookcase/ china cabinet section with two, thirteen pane, glazed doors with three original adjustable shelves with applied beadings for the display of china.